|

 All Daisy saw was more women walking through the door.

-The bar had been filling steadily and Daisy tried to keep busy mixing the usual—Cosmopolitans, Appletinis, Blue martinis, even Sakatinis—and the not so usual—Watermelon (a personal favorite), Key Lime and Breakfast martinis (definitely not a favorite—marmalade and vodka had no business sharing a glass, but hey, to each their own).
+The bar filled steadily for happy hour and Daisy tried to keep busy mixing the usual—Cosmopolitans, Appletinis, Blue martinis, even Sakatinis—and the not so usual—Watermelon (a personal favorite), Key Lime and Breakfast martinis (definitely not a favorite—marmalade and vodka had no business sharing a glass, but hey, to each their own).

 Fortunately most of the clientele trended toward the exotic, but not extraordinary.
-Some liked theirs shaken, others preferred stirred, and a few wanted theirs a little dirty.
-Daisy could mix with the best of them, but she wasn’t a mixologist, much to her shame.
-She could duplicate any recipe and perhaps improve upon it, and she spent hours trolling the Internet, looking for new ways to make a martini.
-But when it came to conceiving the concoction herself...well, her few attempts had bombed atrociously.
-She always got so fascinated with the colors in the drink, that she lost sight of the taste until it was too late.
+Some liked theirs shaken, others preferred stirred, and a few wanted their martinis dirty.
+Daisy could mix with the best of them, but she wasn’t a mixologist by any stretch.
+She could duplicate any recipe and occasionally improve upon it, and she spent hours searching the Internet, looking for new ways to make a martini.
+But when it came to conceiving the concoction herself . . . well, her few attempts had bombed atrociously.
+She always became so fascinated with the colors in the drink, that she lost sight of the taste until it was too late.

-Yet another of her failings.
+Yet another of her weaknesses.
 Lately she’d been feeling like they far outweighed her strengths.

 A scattering of early diners filled the tables in the recessed dining room.
-The population had evened out—males and females balanced nicely—but Daisy hadn’t seen even a glimmering sparkle in the scarlet heart sandwiched on the Top Shelf between the Gray Goose and Bombay Sapphire.
+The population had evened out—males and females balanced nicely—but Daisy hadn’t seen even a glimmering sparkle in the scarlet heart sandwiched on the Top Shelf between the 42 Below and Bombay Sapphire.
 The sun slipped another inch toward the horizon and Daisy’s spirits followed.

 Stress dampened her palms.
 She’d felt like the weak link in their power chain of three for a long time.
 What if she was the one to break it?